guzey/guzey.github.io1/_posts/2018-01-17-tinder-privacy.md

 ---
 layout: post
-title: Tinder is Effectively Deanonymized in Russia
+title: Tinder Is Effectively Deanonymized in Russia
 ---

 Abstract: About 2/3s of tinder accounts in Moscow, Russia can be directly linked to a VK account with very little effort, and based on tinder pictures alone.